Abhay478/texas/README.md

-# Texas
+# TEXAS

+### This crate used to be Texas with a capital T. An issue was raised, and thus I have 'renamed' it the only way I know how.
+Apologies for any inconvenience.

 ## Purpose

 This crate does not, in any way, even remotely cover the vast variety of things you can do with latex.
 Instead, it attempts to provide a friendly API for some of the most basic functions.
 Furthermore, it does not catch most latex errors.

-It's also my first foray into the open-source world, so constructive criticism is welcome and appreciated. https://github.com/Abhay478/Texas/issues
+It's also my first foray into the open-source world, so constructive criticism is welcome and appreciated. https://github.com/Abhay478/texas/issues